Tips on taking caring for your scuba gear

 Healthy dive gear means healthy and safe diving

-Taking good care of your scuba gear is as important as taking care of your self, your car, your home, and anything else that keeps you alive and well.
+Taking good care of your scuba gear is as important as taking care of yourself, your car, your home, and anything else that keeps you alive and well.

 Keep your scuba gear in tip-top shape!
 Most scuba gear comes with instructional manuals describing manufacturer recommendations for care and maintenance.

-•One good thing about scuba gear is that because it’s waterproof, you can wash it.
-In fact, all scuba gear should be rinsed in clean, fresh water after every dive.
+- One good thing about scuba gear is that because it’s waterproof, you can wash it.
+In fact, all scuba gear should be rinsed in clean, freshwater after every dive.
 Then, it should be dried before storing it in a cool, dry place out of direct sunlight.

-•Remember to dry and firmly replace the regulator’s dust cap before rinsing the regulator to avoid any water entering the first stage.
+- Remember to dry and firmly replace the regulator’s dust cap before rinsing the regulator to avoid any water entering the first stage.
 Ideally, rinse the regulator while it is still attached to the scuba tank and pressurized.
 That way no water will enter at all.

 - Don’t wait until you are on location in the much-awaited dive trip to the Galapagos, Palau, or the Cayman Islands to name a few before you figure out that your regulator is not working properly or your BC is leaking or won’t inflate.
-Although most PADI dive resorts around the world that Kids Sea Camp and Family Dive Adventures selects to send you too, all have state of the art equipment and gear rental, it can be costly to rent gear by the day for the whole family.
+Although most PADI dive resorts around the world that Kids Sea Camp and Family Dive Adventures selects to send you to, all have state-of-the-art equipment and gear rental, it can be costly to rent gear by the day for the whole family.
 Having your own gear is less stressful, more comfortable diving with and if it’s kept in good condition, will last for years of enjoyment.

 - Regularly inspect your mask strap, fin straps, snorkel, and regulator mouthpieces and hoses for any sign of wear and tear.
 Sunlight, stretching, and teeth easily damage these items so you might need to replace them sooner than expected.
 These are very important pieces of equipment.
 You would want to be comfortable in hiking shoes if you were hiking or tennis shoes if you were playing tennis right?
 Well, diving is just as important.
 The wrong fins could give you leg cramps and blisters.
 Make sure to go down to your local dive shop and try on a pair of fins.
 For diving, you want a longer fin, not a short one, those are meant for snorkeling, not diving.
 I personally like the full foot fins, as they fit comfortably like a slipper on my feet, but most men prefer the clasp fins with booties.
-Your choice.
-Fins should be kept in a place where they can hang or be completely flat.
+Your choice – fins should be kept in a place where they can hang or be completely flat.
 If you throw them into a bag or stand them in a box or closet, they will bend and curve and lose their shape.